gumilevskij/Framework/joss_submission/paper.md

 2. Open *src/tests/test_toy_models.py* file and set *fname* to the name of this model file.
 3. Run the python script to get the desired simulations.

-For example, the following specify a simple growth model with lagged variables.
+For example, the following specify a simple monetary policy model with lagged variables.

 ## Monetary policy model file